genericuser256/coding-challenge-backend/notes.md

 While there's a request context it would also be useful to have a shared context that services and the like have access to so their logs can be associated with a particular request.
 I'm not sure how this is best done, but I know that it can be and is very useful when used correctly.

+## Testing

+### Completeness

+While normally I would write thorough unit tests for each file, I'm assuming that for this it's more to get the idea of how I write tests rather than seeing I write every test.
+As such, I've created a few example test files to show how I usually write tests, but have not done so for everything.

 ## Misc

 ### Jest